 - Yellow nails

-Yellow nails may indicate a fungal infection or psoriasis.
+Yellow nails can indicate a fungal infection or psoriasis.
 It can also be caused by prolonged use of nail polish or nail polish remover.
 If the yellow color persists, it is important to consult a doctor.

-- Broze and split nails
+- Brittle and split nails

-- Pits in the nails
+- Pitting in the nails

 Small pits in the nails can be a sign of psoriasis or arthritis.
 It can also be caused by a nail infection or trauma.

-- Red lines or stains
+- Red lines or spots

 - Koilonychia